January 13, 2022- March 5, 2022

 Medawisla Lodge and Cabins offers opportunities for hiking, paddling, fly-fishing, canoe camping, snowshoeing, and cross-country skiing steps away from your private cabin or bunkhouse accommodations.

 Winter guests have access to more than 30 miles of groomed cross-country ski trails around the lodge, plus an additional 80 miles of lodge-to-lodge groomed trails connecting Medawisla to Gorman Chairback and Little Lyford lodge.
 Located a day’s ski or snowshoe apart, you can travel lodge-to-lodge from Medawisla to West Branch Pond Camp, on to Little Lyford, and finally Gorman Chairback.
 A shuttle service is available so that your car is waiting for you at the end of your trip and a gear shuttle transports your gear to your next lodge, providing you with the freedom to ski or snowshoe with just a day pack.
 Complimentary snowshoes are available for use.
+Linens are not provided to guests staying in bunkhouses during the winter season so those guests should bring a 3-4 season sleeping bag.
+For details on preparing for your winter stay, visit here.

 Summer guests can enjoy the waterfront campfire, paddle Second Roach Pond using complimentary kayaks, canoes, and paddle boards.
 A central roofed pavilion offers a place to gather and a propane grill is available for those taking the self-service option.